Falilah/pomodoro/readme.md

 ## build model

-- User run with two commands,
+- User run with 3 commands. ✅
 - It takes those command and set them up in a struct ✅
 - assert worktime is atleat 3times greater than break time ✅
 - start counting the first args based on minutes, ==> if conversion to seconds is needed do well to convert in the code ✅